Last Bus (2016 film): Plot

-Maayi, also known as Mayamma is a laborer in a village.
+At Past, Maayi also known as Mayamma is a laborer in a village.
 Her Marriage happens in childhood.
 She is married to the young master of the house and becomes the governing lady.
 She gives birth to a young girl called Mallava.
 One day when the child goes out to play in the garden, a huge vulture flies away with the child.
 Her family is non supportive and makes her feel that they wanted only her child and not her.
 Her family torments her, tortures her before murdering her.
 Mayamma becomes angry and becomes a spirit.
 She kills all her family members on the same day.